AVIF to Base64 Converter

 or click to browse files

-The AVIF to Base64 Converter transforms AVIF image files into Base64 encoded data URLs.
-The tool reads your AVIF file, encodes the binary data into a text string you can paste directly into code.
-This removes the need for separate image files when embedding images in HTML, CSS, or JavaScript.
-The tool processes everything in the browser, so your image never leaves your device.
+AVIF to Base64 transforms AVIF image files into Base64 encoded data URLs.
+The tool reads the AVIF file and encodes the binary data into a text string you can paste into HTML, CSS, JavaScript, or JSON.
+Use it for small modern image assets that need to travel as inline text.

 This tool reads your AVIF file using the browser's native image decoding, converts the pixel data into a Base64 string, and generates a ready-to-use data URL.
 AVIF offers excellent compression with support for transparency and HDR, making it a strong choice for modern web assets.
 Converting to Base64 lets you inline that data directly in source code.